Genusbiz/docs/users/navigate-view-modify-and-control/advanced/character-string-requirements.md

 The only valid characters with ASCII values below 32 (space) is TAB (9), CR (13) and LF (10).
 Note that there also exists invalid characters above ASCII 32.

-The usage of any invalid characters will result in a run-time error in Genus App Platform.
+The usage of any invalid characters will result in a run-time error in Genus Apps.